krauserrobledo/todo-list-app-backend/README.md

 # ***7. Minimal API.***

-  - This project is set as single starup project in Solution.
+  - This project is set as single startup project in Solution.

   - Repositories Dependency Injection register in Program.cs :